guyrt/openfec/README.md

 Create a helper csv that maps zipcode tabulation areas to House districts.
 This is not a 1:1 mapping, and it doesn't include states with only one House seat (i.e. at-large seats).
 Requires pandas.

+**Zip code to county**

+`python ./etl/zcta_to_county.py [azure]`

+Create a helper csv that maps zipcode tabulation area to State/County.
+This can be helpful for printing.

 Local Examples
 ==============